Exeter's Historic Quayside

 Why not cross the river on Butts Ferry, one of only five floating bridges in the country, and visit the restaurants and galleries on Piazza Terracina and Haven Banks.
 There is a great view of the Historic Quayside and graceful Regency Colleton Crescent from this side of the river.

 Whether you fancy brunch, lunch, afternoon tea or dinner you will always find something good to eat on Exeter's Historic Quayside.
-There are a wide range of restaurants, teashops, and cafes, or why not grab some takeaway and have a riverside picnic.
+There are a wide range of pubs, restaurants, teashops, and cafes, or why not grab some takeaway and have a riverside picnic.

 Work up an appetite with a walk, canoe or cycle-ride around the quayside and stop for a breather at one of the historic riverside pubs, or treat yourself to a special dinner at one of the great restaurants on the Quayside.